 Most of us forget about our gardens as soon as we’re done with our fall chores, and don’t think about them again until spring (except for day dreaming).

 Who can blame us.
-During the long, cold winter months when we have the daunting task of clearing several inches of snow in the middle of the freezing cold winter, the last thing on our minds are the plants hidden under all that snow.
+During the long winter months when we have the daunting task of clearing several inches of snow in the freezing cold, the last thing on our minds are the plants hidden under there.

 Is Snow Bad For My Garden?

 New gardeners often worry that snow is bad for their gardens, but a healthy layer is actually good for them.

 It acts as an insulator to protect plants from severe cold and dry winter winds.
 It also adds nutrients to the soil and hydrates your gardens as it melts in the spring.

 In addition, it insulates the ground and helps to prevent plants from heaving during extreme cold.
 So, for the most part, the white stuff is good for your gardens.

 Will Snow Damage Plants?

 Though a heavy, wet snowfall can weigh down plants as well as tree and shrub branches, it rarely causes much damage.

 However, major problems can occur during removal.
 Flying snow and ice from throwers and plows can cause major damage to plants.